ajf2/PdfDecryptor/README.md

-# PdfDecrypter
+# PdfDecryptor

 Simple command line app for decrypting password-protected PDF files, if you know the password.
-Built using iText7, which does all the hard work better than the other packages I tried (included in the source).
+Built using iText, which does all the hard work better than the other packages I tried.

 Usage:

 ```
-PdfDecrypter.exe <path-to-pdf-file>
+PdfDecryptor.exe <path-to-pdf-file>
 ```

 Enter the correct password and it'll produce a `.dec.pdf` file in the same location as the input.